CurveDocs/curve-resources/docs/governance/fee-collection-distribution.md

 Distribution of the fees to the veCRV holders begins on Thursday and continues until the following Thursday.
 The fees are split evenly between all veCRV holders, and linearly streamed to them over the week, claimable at any time.

 !!!info "Info"
-    For more technical information regarding this process please see the fee collection and distribution pages on the technical documentation: [https://docs.curve.fi/curve_dao/fee-collection-distribution/curve-burner/overview/](https://docs.curve.fi/curve_dao/fee-collection-distribution/curve-burner/overview/)
+    For more technical information regarding this new process please see the fee collection and distribution pages on the technical documentation: [https://docs.curve.fi/curve_dao/fee-collection-distribution/curve-burner/overview/](https://docs.curve.fi/curve_dao/fee-collection-distribution/curve-burner/overview/)

 ---